 History will be made in 2016 when Rio de Janeiro, Brazil hosts the Games of the XXXI Olympiad, marking the first time that a South American country will welcome the world to an Olympic Games.
 It is also just the third time that the Games will be held in the southern hemisphere, following Melbourne 1956 and Sydney 2000.

-Held in Stockholm, the 1912 Olympic Games were a model of efficiency.
-The Swedish hosts introduced the use of unofficial electronic timing devices for the track events, as well as the first use of a public address system and photo finish.
+The 1912 Olympic Games in Stockholm were a model of efficiency, setting a standard for organization for decades to come.
+The Swedish hosts introduced the use of electronic timing equipment, the photo finish, and a public address system to the Olympic Games.